Danny Rolling: Shreveport murders and tip about Rolling

 Investigators responded to the tip and quickly found Rolling, who had been arrested on September 7, 1990, for an Ocala, Florida, supermarket robbery.
-The robbery had been committed ten days after the bodies of Paules and Taboada were found.
+The robbery was committed ten days after the bodies of Paules and Taboada were found.
 Rolling was being held in the Marion County Jail 40 miles south of Gainesville.
 Investigators determined that Rolling had type B blood, like the suspect in both the Gainesville and Shreveport murders.

 Once Florida investigators realized that Rolling had multiple convictions for armed robbery, they realized he could have also been responsible for the bank robbery that occurred on the day Christa Hoyt's body was found.
-They returned to the evidence locker, where the gun, screwdriver, bag of money, and cassette player had been stored, and listened to the tape.
+They returned to the evidence locker, where the gun, screwdriver, bag of money, and cassette player were stored, and listened to the tape.
 They also found tools matching marks left at the Gainesville murder scenes.
-The small camp where he had been living was in a wooded area near apartment complexes frequented by students; investigators discovered audio diaries he had made there alluding to the crimes.
+The small camp where he had been living was in a wooded area near apartment complexes frequented by students; investigators discovered audio diaries he made there alluding to the crimes.

 Later it was discovered that on August 5, 1990, Rolling broke into the home of Janet Frake in Sarasota, Florida.
 He bound and gagged her with duct tape while he sexually assaulted her, but did not kill her.